-3) Numeric Results: We have simulated and compared the two flooding approaches discussed above.
-The network is deployed in an area of $100 \times 100 \ m^2$ with 3 sink nodes, and the transmission range of each node is 9 m.
+We have simulated and compared the two flooding approaches discussed above.
+The network is deployed in an area of $100 \times 100 \text{ m}^2$ with three sink nodes, and the transmission range of each node is 9 m.
 For simplicity, the sensor nodes and the sink nodes are all randomly moving, and the message buffer of each sensor is large enough so that no message is dropped. $\gamma = 0.7$ and D = 5.

-Fig. 4 compares analytic and simulation results of both approaches.
-As can be seen, the simulation results and the analytic results match well.
-As shown in Fig. 4(a), the message delivery delay of both approaches decreases slightly with increase in network density.
-This is somewhat expected because under higher network density, the message is broadcasted to more neighbors and thus is propagated faster.
+Fig. 4 compares the analytic and simulation results of both approaches.
+As can be seen, the simulation results and the analytic results match well, with a maximum difference of around 17 percent on delay and 6 percent on the duplicate message number for the optimized flooding scheme.
+As shown in Fig. 4a, the message delivery delay of both approaches decreases slightly with an increase in network density.
+This is somewhat expected because, under higher network density, the message is broadcast to more neighbors and, thus, is propagated faster.
 We notice that the message delay of the optimized flooding is slightly higher than that of the simple flooding approach because the sensors stop forwarding the message after d periods.
-At the same time, the optimized flooding scheme introduces much fewer duplicate messages compared with its simple flooding counterpart (see Fig. 4(b)), and thus significantly reducing energy consumption.
+At the same time, the optimized flooding scheme introduces many fewer duplicate messages compared with its simple flooding counterpart (see Fig. 4b) and, thus, significantly reduces energy consumption.
 The increase of network density leads to a linear increase in the number of duplicate messages when simple flooding is employed.
-In contrast, the number of duplicate messages of the optimized flooding approach increases only marginally, because d is optimized to lower flooding overhead.
+In contrast, the number of duplicate messages of the optimized flooding approach increases only marginally because d is optimized to lower flooding overhead.